Denys Oliynyk: Metalist Kharkiv

 Seeking to strengthen his team for the 2008–09 UEFA Cup, Metalist Kharkiv coach Myron Markevych purchased Oliynyk during the winter transfer season.
 Oliynyk established himself in the squad and played in the UEFA Cup and in the Ukrainian Premier League.

 Dnipro Dnipropetrovsk

 In July 2011, Oliynyk changed club to join fellow Premier League side Dnipro Dnipropetrovsk.

 Vitesse Arnhem

 On 26 May 2014, Oliynyk signed a two-year contract at Dutch Eredivisie club Vitesse.

 Darmstadt

 On 9 August 2016, Oliynyk joined German Bundesliga side Darmstadt 98.

+LNZ Cherkasy

+In 2023, he moved to newly promoted Ukrainian Premier League club LNZ Cherkasy.
+In January 2025, he announced his retirement from professional football.

+Avanhard Lozova

+In summer 2025 he signed for Avanhard Lozova.

 Personal life

 His father Viktor Oliynyk is a legendary player of Bukovyna Chernivtsi.
 His godfather is another legendary Bukovyna Chernivtsi player Valeriy Korolyanchuk, whose son Andriy Korolyanchuk is also a football player.
 He is married, and has a son and a daughter, whose godfather is the famous Ukrainian football player Yevhen Konoplyanka.